Johan Sjöberg

-Per Johan Sjöberg (born 14 November 1980 in Borås) is a retired Swedish footballer who played as a defender.
+Per Johan Sjöberg (born 14 November 1980) is a Swedish retired footballer who played as a defender.
 His last club was IF Elfsborg.

 Club career

 Youth years

 Sjöberg played for Mariedals IK until 1997 when he left the club for IF Elfsborg.

 IF Elfsborg

 He was regular in the starting line-up until injuries enabled him to play.
 He was a former team captain as well.

 International career

 In 2000, he played for the Swedish national under-21 football team.

 Personal life

 Sjöberg is very popular with IF Elfsborg's supporters and is called Kapten Blod (Captain Blood).